mattlovestech/mattlovestech/README.md

 ### hi i'm matt 👋🏿

-I'm orginially from Atlanta area and spent a few years in Seatlle, now im back living in Atlanta, GA.
+I'm orginially from the Atlanta area and spent a few years in Seatlle, now im back living in Atlanta, GA.
 I previously worked for [@Microsoft](https://microsft.com) and [@NCR](https://ncr.com) in Business Development and Product roles.

 --------
 ### A few bytes about me 👾